 Much has been made of the California exodus to other states, and rightly so.
 This migration, over the decades, has the power to reshape the state.
 Since 2010, about 7.5 million people moved from California to other states, while only 5.8 million people moved to California from other parts of the country.
 According to Department of Finance estimates, the state has lost residents to other states every year since 2001.

 People who move to California are different from those who move out.
 In general, those who move here are more likely to be working age, to be employed, and to earn high wages—and are less likely to be in poverty—than those who move away.

 Those who move to California also tend to have higher education levels than those who move out—an especially important factor given the state’s strong need for college graduates.
 Notably, this gain in educated residents is concentrated among young college graduates (generally, adults in their 20s) looking for opportunities as they start their careers.
+In recent years, though, the net flow of college graduates has slowed considerably, and perhaps even reversed during the pandemic (but still remains positive for young college graduates).

-Highly educated, high-income workers are certainly helpful to the state’s bottom line: they contribute to state tax revenue and use relatively few social services.
-But the larger picture painted by these trends illustrates the economic challenges faced by many lower- and middle-income Californians.
+The picture painted by these trends illustrates the economic challenges faced by many lower- and middle-income Californians.
 The state’s high cost of living, driven almost solely by comparatively high housing costs, remains an ongoing public policy challenge—one that needs resolution if the state is to be a place of opportunity for all of its residents.

 An earlier version of this post was published on May 6, 2021.